 Practice your French with this video I shot during the oyster fest “la fête de l’huître” in my hometown of Paimpol, Brittany, France.
-We’ll meet an oyster fisherman, see a cool recipe to cook warm oysters on the BBQ, and learn the French pronunciation of oyster “huître” in French.
+We’ll learn the French pronunciation of oyster “huître” in French.

 Let’s take a look at the vocabulary I used in the video :